whitejv/MilanoWaterProject/README.md

 ## This project provides IOT control and monitoring of my home water system.

+## Compute Module 4 Installation
+### On the CM4 (see Jeff Geerling How to flash Raspberry Pi OS onto the Compute Module 4 eMMC with usbboot)
+- -> Remove Cover, Place Jumper, Plug in USB to LINUX System, Power On

+### On a Linux System (RPI or Other)
+- ->sudo apt install libusb-1.0-0-dev
+- ->sudo git clone --depth=1 https://github.com/raspberrypi/usbboot
+- ->cd usbboot
+- ->sudo make
+- ->sudo ./rpiboot
+- ->{may take a few minutes but CM4 will eventually appear as an external drive.}

+### Back on the CM4

 ## To Use Remote Shell to Install

 - -> Open Terminal on Mac/Windows/Raspberry PI/Linus